openfoodfacts/openfoodfacts-ai/spellcheck/README.md

 Prediction:     791   2466   8415   374   304   279   --     38681  13
 ```

-Now we are able to detect which tokens were added, deleted or modified from the *Original* sequence for both the *Reference* and the *Prediction*.
+Now we can detect which tokens were added, deleted or modified from the *Original* sequence for both the *Reference* and the *Prediction*.

 But as you may have noticed, pairs of tokens are now misaligned because a new word `big` (`2466`) was added to the Prediction but not in the Reference.

-3. Pairs of tokens (Original-Reference; Original-Prediction) are aligned to consider gaps in case Reference and/or Prediction have different length.
+3. Pairs of tokens (Original-Reference; Original-Prediction) are aligned to consider gaps in case Reference and/or Prediction have different lengths.

 To better visualize which tokens were modified in comparison of the *Original*, each list of pairs is modified into a sparse vector.
 If the original token was modified, or if a token was added or deleted, it is considered as `1`: